-It is contiguous with the Town Belt vegetation and landscape, and provides an important green backdrop, up to the ridgeline reserves of Te Ahumairangi Hill above the suburbs of Northland and Wilton.
-The land is accessible and has the potential to provide linkages between Te Ahumairangi Hill and Otari-Wilton's Bush through Wilton.
+It provides an important green backdrop, up to the ridgeline reserves of Te Ahumairangi Hill above the suburbs of Northland and Wilton.
+The land is accessible and provides linkages between Te Ahumairangi Hill and Otari-Wilton's Bush through Wilton.

-Land acquired by Council for Town Belt purposes but not protected under the Deed: Western Slopes Reserve, Northland
+Land acquired by Council for Town Belt purposes: Western Slopes Reserve, Northland